-#### Currently The City of La Quinta is looking for residents to fill vacancies on the following Boards and Commissions.
-Applicants must be a resident of the City and a registered voter.
+The City of La Quinta is looking for interested citizens to fill vacancies on the following Commissions to serve a three-year term ending June 30, 2022.
+Applicants must be a resident of La Quinta and a registered voter.

-Please submit your application by May 24th at 5:00 p.m.
-Interviews and appointment are scheduled for the City Council meeting on June 6, 2017 - applicants must be present.
-Contact the City Clerk department at 760-777-7103 for additional information.
+Please submit your application by June 10, 2019 at 5:00 p.m.
+Interviews and appointments are scheduled for the City Council/Housing Authority meeting on June 18, 2019 - applicants must be present for consideration.